antmit/X-Geocoder/README.md

 API_KEY_GOOGLE_GEOCODING=YOUR_DATA_HERE API_HERE_APP_CODE=YOUR_DATA_HERE API_HERE_APP_ID=YOUR_DATA_HERE gunicorn --reload geocoder.app
 ```

-### Available routes
+### Available routes, Sample usage

 After the service is started, the following routes are available

-/v1/geocode/json - address is a required query parameter in which an encoded address is supplied.
+GET /v1/geocode/json - address is a required query parameter in which an encoded address is supplied.

-For example: /v1/geocode/json?address=425+Market+St,+San+Francisco,+CA+94105
+For example: GET /v1/geocode/json?address=425+Market+St,+San+Francisco,+CA+94105

 will return a response like
 ```